-This corn chowder is a great meal for vegetarians.
+Tina’s Corn Chowder is a great meal for vegetarians.
 Simply substitute the chicken broth with vegetable broth and you’re off to the races!
 It is hearty, filling, oh so warm, and has just the right blend of flavors.
 I adore it.
 Special thanks to my sister in law, Tina Jordan, for passing this recipe on to me many years back.

-You’ll need: Onion, red potatoes, jalapeno peppers, paprika, frozen corn, milk, green pepper, chicken broth, flour, salt, butter, crushed pepper flakes, and green onions.
+To make Tina’s Corn Chowder you’ll need: Onion, red potatoes, jalapeno peppers, paprika, frozen corn, milk, green pepper, chicken broth, flour, salt, butter, crushed pepper flakes, and green onions.

 The original recipe also calls for a bit of Dijon mustard.
 I do recommend using this but I didn’t have any and y’all know how I hate to go all the way to the store just for one little ingredient when I can very well do without it.